lucasfrsi/react-boilerplate/README.md

+This project is **archived** and no longer maintained.
+Please refer to [react-template](https://github.com/lucasfrsi/react-template) instead.

 # react-boilerplate

 This project is meant to be used as a boilerplate code for web projects based on React.
 It comes with an opinionated base folder structure and all libraries and webpack pre-configured.